If you want to apply for a Zoo licence, you need to send us a letter teeling us that you intend to do so.

 We work in close partnership with DEFRA on all aspects of zoo licensing.

-The licensing of zoos is a specialist field and the regulations are complex.
-If you are thinking of setting up a zoo, it is recommended that you contact a specialist officer first for advice and guidance.
+Licensing zoos is a specialist field and the regulations are complex.
+If you are thinking of setting up a zoo, you should contact a specialist officer first for advice and guidance.

-The authority must arrange an inspection by a consultant inspector from the list of suitable inspectors nominated by the Secretary of State.
+We also have to arrange an inspection by a consultant inspector, from a list nominated by the Secretary of State.